-I was in the fifth grade and Mrs Fitch was my teacher.
-She was well known as the toughest fifth grade teacher, but honestly I don’t know who we were all comparing her to.
+Mrs. Fitch was my fifth-grade teacher.
+She was well known as the toughest fifth-grade teacher, but honestly, I don’t know who we were all comparing her to.
 Moments earlier we had all been in elementary school and spent a good amount of time at recess or playing with each other’s hair in the library.

 What we were probably reacting to was the rumor mill of older siblings, and the fact that we were graduating from gold stars to grades.
 The school work we did would now come back to us with an alphabetical ranking of our academic prowess.
 It seemed so grown up, frankly quite intimidating.
 If you had a teacher who didn’t mess around and had exceptionally high standards, well your little gold star loving heart might get crushed by a B. (Read: MY gold star loving heart.)

 The first thing I remember hearing about Mrs. Fitch’s tough reputation was that she did not give out A+s.
 It just didn’t happen.
 No fifth-grade masterpiece would ever reach perfection in her eyes.
 Looking back now I know for sure that hearing that influenced the rest of my schooling years.
 Perhaps, at the risk of being melodramatic, the rest of my life.

 I immediately took the “you can’t get an A+” statement as a personal challenge.
 A “oh you don’t tell me what I can and can’t achieve” challenge.
 So with each Mrs. Fitch Language Arts project, I would sharpen my pencils, of the writing and coloring variety, to create something that would leave Mrs. Fitch awestruck.
 Much like the reaction Ralphie imagined his teacher would have about his “what I want for Christmas” theme.
 There would be gushing, perhaps a parade.
 But most importantly to me, an A+.